show_page.php1 : rn15.jpg

 HISTORY: Tissue from the right-side, fourth and fifth mammary glands

-HISTOPATHOLOGIC DESCRIPTION: Haired skin, mammary gland: Expanding the subcutis and infiltrating the surrounding adipose and mammary tissue is a partially unencapsulated, multilobulated, well-demarcated, moderately cellular neoplasm composed of polygonal cells arranged in islands and trabeculae on a fine to moderate fibrovascular stroma.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, mammary gland: Expanding the subcutis and infiltrating the surrounding adipose and mammary tissue is a partially encapsulated, multilobulated, well-demarcated, moderately cellular neoplasm composed of polygonal cells arranged in islands and trabeculae on a fine to moderate fibrovascular stroma.
 Neoplastic cells have distinct cells borders with moderate to abundant amount of eosinophilic cytoplasm containing numerous small vacuoles or a single large, discrete, clear vacuole (lipid) that frequently peripheralizes the nucleus.
 Nuclei are round to oval with coarsely stippled chromatin and 1 variably distinct nucleolus, or are flattened and hyperchromatic.
 Anisocytosis and anisokaryosis are moderate and the mitotic count is 1 per 2.37mm2.
 Islands of neoplastic cells are separated and surrounded by thick bands of fibrous connective tissue.
 Multifocally, neoplastic cells are within blood and lymphatic vessels.
 Scattered throughout the neoplasm are aggregates of lymphocytes, plasma cells, and fewer neutrophils, occasionally admixed with necrotic debris and areas of hemorrhage, fibrin, and edema with few hemosiderin-laden macrophages.

-MORPHOLOGIC DIAGNOSIS: Mammary gland, right fourth and fifth mammae (per contributor): Lipid-rich carcinoma, Belgian shepherd, canine.
+1. Haired skin, right fourth and fifth mammae (per contributor): Lipid-rich carcinoma, Belgian shepherd, canine.

 GENERAL DISCUSSION: